 - A dry cappuccino is made with espresso and foam only.

-- Most coffee shops also have toddy, or the cold brewed coffee I spoke of last month.
-These drinks are all assumed to be hot, unless you ask for iced.
+- Most coffee shops also have a Toddy or the cold-brewed coffee I spoke of last month.
+These drinks are all assumed to be hot unless you ask for iced.
 Although in Arizona on a hot afternoon you will have to watch them closely because they might assume that you want iced.

 Now, let’s put it all together.
 Start with the size, then you can specify iced (if you don’t, they will assume hot), then the drink, and finally any additions/subtractions.
 Okay, so we could order a tall latte con panna – translation – a medium cup of steamed whole milk, two shots of espresso, with whip cream.
-Short dry cappuccino is the small cappuccino with only foam.
+A short dry cappuccino is a small cappuccino with only foam.
 And now – my current favorite drink – a large (or venti) decaf iced breve add one shot of caramel.
-Happy shopping!